Kelly Bires

-Kelly Bires (born August 25, 1984) is an American professional stock car racing driver.
+Kelly James Bires (born August 25, 1984) is an American former professional stock car racing driver.
 He most recently drove part-time for Go Green Racing in the NASCAR Sprint Cup Series and Nationwide Series.
 Previously, Bires drove competitively for JTG Daugherty Racing, JR Motorsports, and Braun Racing in the Nationwide Series.

 Early career

-Bires began karting at Sugar River Raceway in Brodhead, Wisconsin at age 9 and began competing in national karting events at age 12.
+Bires began karting at Sugar River Raceway in Brodhead, Wisconsin at age 9 and began competing in national karting events at the age of twelve.
 He won several regional titles and two national championships.

-He became the Great Lakes Allison Legacy Series Rookie of the Year in 2000, and followed up the championship by winning the series in 2001.
+Bires became the Great Lakes Allison Legacy Series Rookie of the Year in 2000, and followed up the championship by winning the series in 2001.
 Bires next moved up to the Super Late Model race cars at Dells Motor Speedway, finishing fifth in points and named 2002 Rookie of the Year.
-The following year he finished second in championship points.
+The following year, he finished second in championship points.
 Bires made his first start in ARCA in May 2004.
 In 2006, he joined up with veteran American Speed Association Late Model Series crew chief Howie Lettow and won the season championship that year.

 NASCAR career

 2007–2008

-In the 2007 NASCAR Craftsman Truck Series, Bires was the driver of the #21 Wood Brothers Racing truck in 19 races, handing over driving duties for the other six races to veteran Mark Martin.
+In the 2007 NASCAR Craftsman Truck Series, Bires was the driver of the No. 21 Wood Brothers Racing truck in nineteen races, handing over driving duties for the other six races to veteran Mark Martin.
 He had a tenth-place finish at Atlanta.
 After the departure of Jon Wood due to illness, Bires left the Truck Series and started racing for Tad Geschickter beginning at Nashville Superspeedway.
-His best Busch Series start was 26th and best finish was 7th in the Meijer 300 presented by Oreo race at Kentucky Speedway.
-Named the permanent driver of the #47 car in 2008, Bires had six top-ten finishes en route to a 13th-place points finish.
+His best Busch Series start was 26th and best finish was seventh in the Meijer 300 presented by Oreo race at Kentucky Speedway.
+Named the permanent driver of the No. 47 car in 2008, Bires had six top-ten finishes en route to a thirteenth-place points finish.
 But with Clorox/Kingsford moving up with Marcos Ambrose to the Sprint Cup Series, he was left without a full-time ride at the end of the season due to lack of sponsorship.